Clean Eating Meal Prep

 Make a Meal Plan

 Yep, sorry.
 You have to decide what to eat in advance before you know what to prepare.
-Everyone has different ideas on the best way to create a meal plan.
+Planning will not only help you save your time and money but also help fight decision fatigue often connected to meal planning Everyone has different ideas on the best way to create a meal plan.
 I say that the best way is what works best for your family.

 I go old school and take a piece of scratch paper, and write the days of the week down.
 I then circle the days that Troy is working, knowing that I will want easier meals that night, and grilling won’t be an option.
 Sure, I could learn to grill, but I refuse.
 Where does that leave me then?
 Doing all the cooking!
 Plus I mess with food too much while I cook and I know that is a big no-no when standing over a grill.